akshayparopkari/RNAseq/README.md

 **DESCRIPTION**

-This bash file that stiches together the preprocessing steps for RNA-seq sequences from 3′RNA-seq project.
+This bash file that stiches together the preprocessing steps for raw RNA-seq data in FASTQ files from 3′RNA-seq project as well as outputs differential gene expression results.

 ---